ne0lith/content_sorter/README.md

 ## Usage

+### Usage Note: Initial Configuration for Testing

+Before executing the script in a production environment, it is strongly recommended to set both is_dry_run and is_debug parameters to true on your first run.
+This allows you to observe and understand the impact the script will have on your libraries without making any actual changes.

+By setting is_dry_run to true, the script will simulate the sorting and renaming operations without modifying any files or directories.
+This enables you to preview the outcome and evaluate if the script aligns with your expectations.

+Similarly, setting is_debug to true provides additional logging and debugging information during script execution.
+This helps in identifying any potential issues or inconsistencies in the script's behavior.

+Once you have thoroughly reviewed the simulated results and are satisfied with the script's behavior, you can set both is_dry_run and is_debug parameters to false for the actual execution, allowing the script to make the intended changes to your libraries.

+Remember, it is crucial to exercise caution and test the script thoroughly before applying it to your valuable content libraries to ensure a smooth and desirable outcome.

+Please note that during a dry run simulation, no actual changes should occur to your libraries.
+However, as the script creator, I have to acknowledge the possibility of overlooking something due to prolonged exposure to the code.

+While I have made efforts to ensure the script's accuracy and functionality, I recommend users to thoroughly review the code before running even the simulation.
+This allows users to familiarize themselves with the script's operations and logic, ensuring a better understanding of the potential outcomes.

 ### Assumptions and Expected Structure

 To ensure the proper functioning of this script, it assumes that your ISOs are organized in a specific manner, as described above.
 Upon completion of the script, the resulting structure of your ISOs should resemble the following: